4D N = 1 supergravity: Scalar potential

 where the first term is known as the F-term, and is a generalization of the potential arising from the chiral multiplets in global supersymmetry, together with a new negative gravitational contribution proportional to $|W|^2$.
 The second term is called the D-term and is also found in a similar form in global supersymmetry, with it arising from the gauge sector.
-This term vanishes when there are no chiral multiplets.
+In the absence of Fayet–Iliopoulos terms, the D-term vanishes when there are no chiral multiplets.